 All parents will be invited to express a preference on a common application form, regardless of the status of the schools for which they wish to apply and whether the school is in/out of county.
 The application form will provide an opportunity for parents to give reasons for their preferences.
 All completed online application forms will be submitted directly to the Local Authority.
 Paper application forms should be sent directly to the School & Student Access Unit (SSAU).
-An exception to this is if parents wish to apply for a School that resides within Newport City Council - in such circumstances the parent is required to apply directly to Newport City Council under their admission arrangements.
+An exception to this is if parents wish to apply for a School that resides within Newport City Council or Torfaen County Council - in such circumstances the parent is required to apply directly to Newport / Torfaen Council under their admission arrangements.

-Although individual school admission authorities (Voluntary Aided) may require you to complete their own admission forms, all applicants must also complete a "Common Application Form".
+Although individual school admission authorities (Voluntary Aided) may require you to complete their own admission forms, all applicants must also complete the local authority's "Common Application Form".